One-size-fits-all fits no one

 Talking to Lawyers about AI

-On 4 March, I held an event at SMU.
-More than 30 Personal Injury and Property Damage (PIPD) lawyers showed up to learn more about what AI can do for their practice.
-My two realizations:
+On 4 March, I held an event at SMU for more than 30 Personal Injury and Property Damage (PIPD) lawyers on what AI can do for their practice.

 First, there is real interest in what AI can do for legal work today.

-Second, there is still a big knowledge gap: many firms do not yet realise how much useful work AI can already do for them.
+Second, many firms still do not realise how much useful work AI can already do for them.

 What I learnt from the event